0x5a4/tutel/README.md

 # tutel
-a minimalist todo app trying to integrate with your existing workflow.
+a minimalistic todo app trying to integrate with your existing workflow.

 ## What is this?
 `tutel` is built upon a simple principle: **One Todo-List per directory.**